madebyaug/AUG.TempFolio/README.md

-In May 2025, I made the choice to develop a <del>temporary</del> <ins>new</ins> website to highlight things learned from my 8-month bootcamp @FullStack.
+In May 2025, I made the choice to develop a <del>temporary</del> <ins>new</ins> website to highlight things learned from my 8-month bootcamp course @FullStack.
 It showcases imagery from past projects and campaigns in preparation for future endeavors.